New house sales have been climbing ever since the 2008 economic collapse.

 The first approach is improving the SEO of your website.
 This will increase organic traffic, search presence, and brand awareness.
 It’s easily one of the best ways to get mortgage leads in the long term.

-Additionally, mortgage companies need to produce content on a regular basis to become a thought leader and authority.
+Additionally, mortgage companies need to produce content on a regular basis to become thought leaders and authority.

 Your website should also include an email newsletter signup.
 Use this is as a way to build relationships and stay in touch with leads.